 Our professional consultants at American Landscape Structures can simplify this whole experience.
 If there are questions, we can clarify or find out where to get definitive answers.
 Interested in quality project renderings?
 We can accommodate!

-Do I need approval for a pergola?
+Do I need approval for a pergola like the vinyl pergola or the wood pergola?
 Whatever the answer turns out to be, there are three types of drawings that may be able to help expedite the permitting process.

 Construction Drawings.
 These blueprints provide a diagram of what is planning to be built and how.
 Specific building methods may be noted when relevant.
 Proposed materials and techniques are listed in such illustrations.